Section 1(b) timeline

 OR

 Step 1.
 Application filed.
 You file an application based on your bona fide intention to use your trademark in commerce.
 Your application is given a USPTO serial number.
-You can check the status of your application by entering the serial number in the Trademark Status and Document Retrieval (TSDR) system or calling the trademark status line at 571-272-5400, or toll-free at 1-800-786-9199 (select option 1, then option 2).
+You can check the status of your application by entering the serial number in the Trademark Status and Document Retrieval (TSDR) system or calling the trademark status line at 571-272-5400, or toll-free at 1-800-786-9199 (press 1, then press 2).
 In about six to nine months go to step 2.

 Step 2.
 USPTO reviews application.
 If your application meets the filing requirements, it’s assigned to an examining attorney, who reviews it to determine whether federal law permits registration of your trademark.
 Filing fees are generally not refunded, even if your application is later refused registration.
 In about one month go to step 3a or step 3b.